Regateiro/MorbyActiveEffects/README.md

 ### Clearing Effects

-To clear effects applied by the Morby Active Effects module, you can just delete the effect from the token using the character sheet, or by using the clear command while targeting the desired token as follows: `/mae clear <effect name>`
+To clear effects applied by the Morby Active Effects module, you can just delete the effect from the token using the character sheet, or by using the clear command while targeting the desired token as follows: `/mae clear <effect name>`.

 ## Targeting Players / Enemies for Effects